learn-co-curriculum/jsdom-mod-intro-to-the-dom-readme/README.md

 ### Change the URL of a web page to view the source

-1. In a Google Chrome browser, go to the URL `https://learn.co/tracks/javascript-with-style`
+1. In a Google Chrome browser, copy the current URL and open it in another tab
-2. To see the HTML of that page, add `view-source:` to the front of the URL.
+2. To see the HTML of this page, add `view-source:` to the front of the URL in the new tab By using the `view-source` URL prefix, all the page's source HTML appears.
-   The complete final URL will be `view-source:https://learn.co/tracks/javascript-with-style`.
-   By using the `view-source` URL prefix, all the page's source HTML appears.
    It will look something like this:
    ![html-source](https://s3.amazonaws.com/learn-verified/html-javascript-lesson.png)